 Copiktra is used as targeted therapy for leukemia.
 Copiktra is a member of a class of drugs called kinase inhibitors.
-Copiktra is believed to work by inhibiting cell growth.
+Copiktra is believed to work by inhibiting cancer cell growth.

 How do I take it?